onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Worship truth !!!

 Come.
-Join this community - we trust each other
+Join this community - we trust each other - we have the best trust - the highest and the most legitimate/robust

 Trust is the ability to offload work and computation and responsibility to someone and having the assurance by default that you’d get what you asked for